Arab League: Demographics

-While Egyptians constitute the largest ethnic group in the Arab League, there are several other ethnic groups that also reside in the region, including Arabs, Berbers, Kurds, Somalis, Assyrians, Armenians, Nubians, Mandaeans, and Circassians.
+While Arabs constitute the vast majority of the Arab League, with Egyptians making up the largest specific population within this group, the region is also home to several other distinct ethnic groups.
+These include Berbers, Kurds, Somalis, Assyrians, Armenians, Nubians, Mandaeans, and Circassians.
 Each of these groups have their own distinct cultures, languages, and traditions.
 As of 1 July 2013, about 359 million people live in the states of the Arab League.
 Its population grows faster than in most other global regions.
 The most populous member state is Egypt, with a population of over 100 million.
 The least populated is the Comoros, with approximately 850,000 inhabitants.